deckhouse/deckhouse/ee/modules/030-cloud-provider-openstack/docs/Administration.md

 +-------+-------+
 ```

-## How to override a default volume type of cloud provider?
+## Overriding the default disk type of the cloud provider

 If there are several types of disks in a *cloud provider*, you can set a default disk type for the image in order to select a specific VM's disk type.
 To do this, specify the name of a disk type in the image metadata.